 Old Tom Gin:

 The latest addition to the Hernö Gin family was released in September 2014 – their Old Tom.
 Old Toms are enjoying a renaissance in 2014, with half a dozen new additions to the sub style in 2014 alone (even Tanqueray released their old recipe).
 Old Tom Gins are a sweeter and more botanically intense style of gin.
 Usually, the sweetness comes through either the inclusion of a higher dose of liquorice root or sugar.
 Some (like ourselves) have used honey, but most use sugar.
-Contrary to popular belief, the first Old Tom Gins in the late 1700’s and all the way through to the 1820’s would have been sweetened with honey as sugar was too expensive a commodity to be used by the masses.
+Contrary to popular belief, the first Old Tom Gins in the late 1700’s and all the way through to the 1820’s may well have been sweetened with honey as sugar was too expensive a commodity to be used by the masses.
 It was only when the price of sugar decreased that distillers started to use it in great quantities.

 In the case of Hernö Old Tom Gin, the team used the same botanicals as in their London Dry, but tweaked the recipe and upped the dose of meadowsweet while also adding honey after distillation.
 The sweetness is apparent on the nose but comes to the fore when tasted.
 The soft mouthfeel and added honey is evident but also accentuates some of the distillery’s core floral characteristics.
 Meadowsweet and the lingon berries come though a little stronger than in the usual London Dry (to be expected, as one is increased in the recipe and the other responds well to sweetness) and the overall effect is a complex and intriguing Old Tom Gin.